dtgeoeu-wp6-tsunamis/spack-compss/README.md

 pip install -r requirements.txt
 ```

-If your python script needs to import local modules, then you need to that directory to the variable PYTHONPATH so that COMPSs knows where to look.
-For instance, if you have a folder /mycode/py/ with some routines that the main script needs to use, you need to add (make sure you write the full paths)
+If your python script needs to import local modules, then you need to add that directory to the variable PYTHONPATH so that COMPSs knows where to look.
+For instance, if you have a folder /mycode/py/ with some routines that the main script needs to use, you need to change the PYTHONPATH to (make sure you write the full paths):
 ```
 export PYTHONPATH=$PYTHONPATH:/mycode:/mycode/py
 ```